dtk/dtk-server/README.md

 #### ActiveMQ configuration

 We are using `mcollective` user for interaction between `dtk-server` and `dtk-arbiter` it is important to set topic `arbiter.>` for this communication.
+You need to edit AMQ's configuration which can be found in `/opt/activemq/conf/activemq.xml`

     <authorizationPlugin>
     	<map>